ScribeAegis/ScribeAegis/README.md

 ### 🎨 My Hobbies
 -  Diving into reading and coding projects
 -  Exploring the world of malware and cybersecurity threats
--  Savoring diverse street food
+-  Enjoying diverse street foods
 -  Traveling with family whenever I can
 -  Getting involved in local community events
 -  Experimenting with web development and network security